 |17.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the D5500 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Panasonic LX10 Manual.
+Further information on the features and operation of the D5500 and LX10 can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5500 or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.